 Important Note on Fuses

-The in-the-box instructions for some battery isolators (including the one we have) does not call for any fuses.
-But adding two 150A inline fuses (one as close as possible to your starting battery and another one close to your auxiliary battery) is an important safety feature.
+The in-the-box instructions for some battery isolators may not call for any fuses.
+But adding two inline fuses (one as close as possible to your starting battery and another one close to your auxiliary battery) is an important safety feature.

 The purpose of a fuse is to break the circuit in case of an electrical short.
 When you install an isolator, you’re likely running electrical wire underneath your van.
 If that wire somehow shorted out and both of your batteries were not fused, you could have a serious problem on your hands.